vicking20/dell-xps-9570-debian/README.md

 Full setup of this dell machine with linux and other machines in a vm, also some basic setups that can be done to tackle some issues that may come about.

 Preety basic setup.
-Im trying to set it up as easy as possible, maybe easy enough for newbie users like me.
+Im trying to document how I set this machine up, roblems I came accross and potential fixes and how to make it usable at least as a daily driver, maybe an easy enough setup for newbie users like me.

-To do list:
+# To do list:

 Debian will be installed
 Steam will be installed
 Gnome boxes for virtualisation
 Nvidia proprietary drivers and setup
 A little bit of customization to gnome
+Firefox touchscreen gestures will be fixed

 I have a dell xps 9570, i9-8950HK, 32gb of RAM, 1tb nvme.
 I have been testing different operating systems and at the moment dont want to have a triple boot, The setup had windows 11, mac os 12, with full touchscreen support, linux was mostly a switch between parrot os and debian Parrot security os was there because I needed to do some vulnerability scanning on some network infrastructure, only problem was that parrot security os always broke something on the machine, I love using gnome, unforuntaely, I could not figure out why the bluetooth audio kept cutting out anytime I stream music from my phone to the laptop through bluetooth, second problem is that the repository is broken and usually holds many broken packages and dependencies, it could just be me who is so lazy and cant figure it out, thereis usually a workaround, it only becomes a problem when it comes up regularly.
 I tried installing kali, using gnome as the dekstop manager, it was worse, the touch doesnt work and it seemed to be slow, also could be sorted but probably takes a lot of time.